 Atlantic Media-owned CityLab until December 2019, when Bloomberg Media purchased the website.
 Revenue is derived through advertising and sponsored content.

 Analysis / Bias

 In review, CityLab divides news into five sections.
 “Design” focuses on urban planning.
 “Transportation” reports on city transportation innovations.
 “Environment” focuses on pollution and climate change.
-“Equity” covers racism and “Life” reports on the city lifestyle.
+“Equity” covers racism, and “Life,” writes about the city lifestyle.

-Articles and headlines often use minimally loaded language such as this: The Cities Americans Want to Flee, and Where They Want to Go.
-This story is properly sourced to the Wall Street Journal and New York Times.
-A review of sources used demonstrates the use of credible sources such as census information and other .gov sites.
+Articles and headlines often use minimally loaded language such as this: The Cities Americans Want to Flee and Where They Want to Go.
+This story is sourced to the Wall Street Journal and New York Times.
+A review of sources demonstrates the use of credible sources such as census information and other .gov sites.